Python-SIP/sip/sphinx/annotations.rst

     This string annotation specifies the type of the mapped type as it will appear in any generated docstrings and PEP 484 type hints when it is returned from a function (rather than being passed to a function).

-It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.
+.. mapped-type-annotation:: TypeHintValue

+    .. versionadded:: 4.18

+    This string annotation specifies the default value of the argument as it will appear in any generated docstrings.

 .. _ref-enum-annos: